 What makes PWA different from native apps?

-Also if you do not have a net connection that app will not load at all and in case of slow connection, you will have trouble loading page, page lag and a lot of annoying time spend to get the app working.
+Also if you do not have a net connection that app will not load at all and in case of a slow connection, you will have trouble loading the page, page lag, and a lot of annoying time spend to get the app working.

 But when it comes to progressive web apps they are your best companion; they have all the features of an excellent mobile app sans the connectivity issue.
 That means, firstly a PWA can easily be downloaded from its website without the trouble of going to the marketplace.

 So how can PWA’s be of any help here?
 Well, progressive apps technology is evolving very fast.
 Offline working.
-Full screen, push notification and splash screen support are some features that PWA have which even native apps have, but the catch is, progressive apps are cost saving.
-They save both time and money as compared to getting a native mobile application( which tend to increase if you chose to have different apps for different platforms).
+Fullscreen, push notification, and splash screen support are some features that PWA has which even native apps have, but the catch is, progressive apps are cost-saving.
+They save both time and money as compared to getting a native mobile application( which tends to increase if you chose to have different apps for different platforms).

 According to my understanding, Native apps are not in any significant danger as of now, unless progressive web apps acquire almost every functionality and ease of native apps sans its disadvantages and cost of development.
 Now if this happens, the PWA’s are a sure shot into the future.
 The progressive apps are conceptualized to have all of the best features of a website and a native app, combined to give excellent user satisfaction.